bgeorgiev1992/RhelTweaks/README.md

 # Rhel Workstation 9 Post-Installation Tweaks

 ## Rhel9-PostInstall.sh
-This script automates post-installation setup for Fedora 40.
+This script automates post-installation setup for Rhel Workstation 9.
 It includes tasks such as system updates, installation of essential software, and configuration of system settings.

 **Features:**